MITLibraries/mitlib-tf-workloads-ecr/README.md

 This repo builds the ECR (Elastic Container Registry) repositories for containers.
 Most of the heavy lifting is in an embedded module [modules/ecr/main.tf](./modules/ecr/main.tf).
 The [ecr_repos.tf](./ecr_repos.tf) file should have one module call per containerized app.

-**The login policy can be shared between each app, since its the same no matter what.**
+**The login policy can be shared between each app, since it's the same no matter what.**

 ## Dependencies